ethanwilloner/ctf-writeups/brokenazure.cloud/writeup.md

 As this is the first challenge, there's a good chance this storage account is unprotected.
 Lets connect to https://supercompanystorage.blob.core.windows.net/storagecontainer with Azure Storage Explorer:
 ![](images/2.png)

-The name of the .PEM file seems to be the flag: SECURA{C3RT1F1C3T3}
+The name of the .PEM file is the flag: SECURA{C3RT1F1C3T3}
 The storage account seems to have an employee VPN configuration as well, so its likely the config and .PEM can be used for the next challenge.

 ###Challenge 2